You’re ready to level up, grow your team and scale your business. Congratulations on all your biz growth! 🎉

 A huge part of stepping into our role as a CEO is identifying and delegating tasks that fall outside of our zone of genius.
 Maybe you’re looking to bring on a graphic designer, a virtual assistant, a content manager, or even an associate coach to support you in your business.

-Do not – I repeat! – do not start outsourcing without a written agreement.
-I’ve seen FAR too many coaches & online business owners get burned because they never bothered to get the terms and conditions solidified in writing.
+Do not – we repeat! – do not start outsourcing without a written agreement.
+I’ve seen far too many coaches and online business owners get burned because they never bothered to get the terms and conditions solidified in writing.

 The contract can be handled a few different ways:

 - Either the Contractor will present the you, the business owner, with a contract

 - As a business owner, you can have your own contracts which you present to the Contactor to sign